dfo-osdt/osp-docs/docs/guide/using-the-application.md

 1. Click on the "ACCEPTED FOR PUBLICATION" button.
 2. Confirm the date that the manuscript was submitted to the journal on.
 3. Click on the "Accepted for Publication On" text box and type in the date in the YYYY-MM-DD (Year, Month, Day) format or Click on the Calendar icon located at the right-end of the text box and select the applicable year, month, and day.
 4. Click on the "Journal" text box and begin typing the name of the journal.
 If the journal is in the database, their name will appear.
 Click on their name to select them.
-If their name does not appear, please send an email to [OSP Support](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to have them added.
+If their name does not appear, please send an email to the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to have them added.
 5. Click on the "UPDATE" button to confirm the publication acceptance entry.

 ##### Withdraw Manuscript